SOFAR channel: Applications

-The early applications relied on fixed shore stations, often termed SOFAR stations.
-Several became acoustic research facilities as did the Bermuda SOFAR Station which was involved in the Perth to Bermuda experiment.
+Several of the stations became acoustic research facilities as did the Bermuda SOFAR Station which was involved in the Perth to Bermuda experiment.
 The records of the Bermuda station are maintained by the Woods Hole Oceanographic Institute (WHOI).
 In the recent past SOFAR sources were deployed for special purposes in the RAFOS application.
 One such system deployed bottom moored sources off Cape Hatteras, off Bermuda and one on a seamount to send three precisely timed signals a day to provide approximately 5 km accuracy.

 The first application quickly became of intense interest to the Navy for reasons other than locating downed air crews.
 A Navy decision in 1949 led to studies by 1950 recommending the passive sonar potential of the SOFAR channel be exploited for the Navy's Anti-Submarine Warfare (ASW) effort.
 The recommendation included that $10 million a year be spent on research and development of the system.
 By 1951 a test array had proven the concept and by 1952 additional stations were ordered for the Atlantic.
 The first major exploitation of the SOFAR channel was for ocean surveillance in a classified program that led to the Sound Surveillance System (SOSUS).
 That system remained classified from inception until the fixed systems were augmented by mobile arrays to become the Integrated Undersea Surveillance System with the mission and nature of the system declassified in 1991.

 Earthquake monitoring through the use of SOSUS after limited civilian access was granted to the Pacific Marine Environmental Laboratory (PMEL) of the National Oceanic and Atmospheric Administration in 1991 revealed ten times the number of offshore earthquakes with better localization than with land-based sensors.
 The SOSUS detection could sense earthquakes at about magnitude two rather than magnitude four.
 The system detected seafloor spreading and magma events in the Juan de Fuca Ridge in time for research vessels to investigate.
 As a result of that success, PMEL developed its own hydrophones for deployment worldwide to be suspended in the SOFAR channel by a float and anchor system.